veganstraightedge/markdown_media/README.md

 This syntax uses doubles square brackets on each side of a URL and optional options.
 It expands into the current preferred embed code for that site's media or raw media.
-Supported media types: YouTube, Vimeo, Instagram, Twitter, images, videos, audios.
+Supported media types: YouTube, Vimeo, Instagram, Twitter, Daily Motion, images, videos, audios.

 ## Installation